Blue sky and white clouds

 • Vehicles idling while stationary cause unnecessary use of fuel, an increase in emissions, a noisy environment, especially for residents and businesses and is also an offence under the Road Traffic Act

-• In modern cars, idling actually increases wear and tear on the engine as it leads to incomplete fuel combustion and the build up of residues.
-Idling causes damage to cylinders and the exhaust system
+• In modern cars, idling can actually increase wear and tear on the engine as it leads to incomplete fuel combustion and the build up of residues.
+Idling can cause damage to cylinders and the exhaust system

 • By not idling, you reduce the level of harmful emissions being released into the atmosphere and help to make your local environment cleaner and safer for everyone